Matt Bomer: 2005–2009: Transition to film and breakthrough with White Collar

 His screen debut occurred in the 2005 starring in the Robert Schwentke directed mystery thriller Flightplan, opposite Jodie Foster.
 Bomer's character was a flight attendant.
 The film grossed $223.3 million worldwide, becoming the seventeenth highest-grossing film of the year and Bomer's most lucrative film so far.
 In the slasher film The Texas Chainsaw Massacre: The Beginning (2006), Bomer portrayed Eric, a Vietnam War veteran who is driving across Texas to re-enlist after his brother is drafted.

-He acted in his first television film Amy Coyne (2006); he plays the role of Case.
+He acted in his first television film Amy Coyne (2006); he played the role of Case.
 The film tells the story of a young woman who inherits her father's sports agency.
 His first leading role was in the series Traveler (2007), along with Logan Marshall-Green, Aaron Stanford and Viola Davis, a short-lived midseason replacement television series which premiered on ABC on May 30, 2007, the series tells the story of two graduate students, become suspected of terrorism after a skateboarding race inside a museum.
 The series was canceled after eight episodes.

 He had a supporting role in the NBC action comedy spy-drama Chuck (2007–09).
-The series is about an "average computer-whiz-next-door" named Chuck Bartowski (played by Zachary Levi), who receives an encoded e-mail from Bomer's character, Bryce Larkin, an old college friend now working for the CIA.
 In 2007, Bomer took on the role of Ernest Hemingway in a Williamstown Theatre Festival production of Crispin Whittell's play Villa America in Massachusetts, starring in it with Jennifer Mudge and Nate Corddry.

 2009 marked a significant turning point in Bomer's career as he starred as the con artist Neal Caffrey in the police procedural drama series White Collar.
-He was part of an ensemble cast that included Tim DeKay, Willie Garson, and Tiffani Thiessen.
 White Collar premiered on August 23, 2009, on USA Network and was watched by more than 5.40 million people.
-His performance as well as the rest of the cast were praised; Mary McNamara of the Los Angeles Times wrote: "terrific acting, crackling dialogue and geek-hip crime are not the only things that make this the most electric drama to premiere this fall."
+The show was received with popular and critical acclaim.
+Mary McNamara of the Los Angeles Times wrote: "terrific acting, crackling dialogue and geek-hip crime are not the only things that make this the most electric drama to premiere this fall."
 She also liked the performance of the two leads together saying they "are so easy" and "perfect together".
-He won a People's Choice Award at the 2015 ceremony.
-Additionally Bomer produced 19 episodes of White Collar along with DeKay.
+Bomer won a People's Choice Award at the 2015 ceremony.
+Additionally, Bomer produced 19 episodes of White Collar along with costar Tim DeKay.